tumcash/pat2-subtask-1/README.md

 *Word: HELLO
 *Morse: `.... . .-.. .-.. ---`

--Historical Context:
+-The historical context for its creation includes:

+1. Industrial Revolution:Brought rapid advancements in technology and the need for faster communication, especially for expanding commerce, railroads, and governance.

+2. Limitations of existing communication: Before Morse code, long-distance messages were sent by mail or courier, which was slow and unreliable.

+3. Development of the electric telegraph: Samuel Morse developed one of the first practical electric telegraphs.
+To make it useful, he needed a simple way to encode and transmit language over electrical signals.

--EXPLAINING HOW MORSE CODE WORKS
+-EXPLAINING HOW MORSE CODE WORKS:

-* Morse code works by "encoding letters, numbers, and punctuation into a series of short and long signals", which can be transmitted via sound, light, or electrical pulses.
+Morse code works by "encoding letters, numbers, and punctuation into a series of short and long signals", which can be transmitted via sound, light, or electrical pulses.

 -Core Principles of Morse Code:

 1. Dots and Dashes:

-   * A dot (•) is a short signal.
+*A dot (•) is a short signal.
-   * A dash (—) is a longer signal, typically three times the length of a dot.
+*A dash (—) is a longer signal, typically three times the length of a dot.

 2. Timing Rules: